dlang-tour/core/public/content/en/basics.md

 D provides support for classes and interfaces like in Java or C++.

 Any `class` type inherits from `Object` implicitely.
-D classes allow to inherit from just one class.
+D classes can only inherit from one class.

     class Foo { } // inherits from Object
     class Bar: Foo { } // Bar is a Foo too